-Key words: Foeniculum vulgare, Fennel essential oil, Tissue culture, Nano-encapsulation, Antioxidant activity, Anticancer properties
+Keywords: Foeniculum vulgare, Fennel essential oil, Tissue culture, Nano-encapsulation, Antioxidant activity, Anticancer properties

 Introduction

-Foeniculum vulgare Mill, commonly known as fennel, is an aromatic, upright herb that is perennial rather than annual.
+Foeniculum vulgare Mill., commonly known as fennel, is an aromatic, upright herb that is perennial rather than annual.
 It belongs to the family Umbelliferae, now referred to as Apiaceae.
-The name Foeniculum vulgare was first validly published by Philip Miller in accordance with international guidelines established at Cambridge.
+The name Foeniculum vulgare was first validly published by Philip Miller under international guidelines established at Cambridge.
 Since its publication in the eighth edition of his Garden Dictionary in 1768, fennel has been recognized by this scientific name [9].
 Foeniculum is a cross-pollinated plant with a somatic chromosome count of 2n = 22 [39] .
 In India, Foeniculum vulgare is grown in several regions, including Assam, Punjab, Maharashtra, and Gujarat.
 Additionally, it is cultivated in Europe, various parts of Asia, temperate areas of Africa, and South America.
 [66]

 Fennel seeds have a sweet, aromatic taste that resembles anise.
-The vegetable variety of fennel, Foeniculum vulgare subsp. vulgare var. azoricum, is often mistaken for true anise (Pimpinella anisum) because of their similar flavors Different species of fennel are listed in Table.01.
-[63] Fennel, commonly recognized as an aromatic plant native to the Mediterranean coast, has spread across many parts of the world and has been traditionally used for both medicinal and culinary purposes.
-Nutrient content in fennel is listed in Table 02 [58].
+The vegetable variety of fennel, Foeniculum vulgare subsp. vulgare var. azoricum is often mistaken for true anise (Pimpinella anisum) because of their similar flavors.
+Different species of fennel are listed in Table 1 [63].
+Fennel, commonly recognized as an aromatic plant native to the Mediterranean coast, has spread across many parts of the world and has been traditionally used for both medicinal and culinary purposes.
+Nutrient content in fennel is listed in Table 2 [58].
 Fennel contains a phytochemical component that has been shown to offer medicinal properties, making it useful as a phytopharmaceutical ingredient [47].
 The oil content found in sweet fennel was 12.22%, while in bitter fennel it was 14.41% [15].
 The essential oil extracted from fennel seeds through hydro-distillation was analyzed using gas chromatography-mass spectrometry (GC–MS), leading to the identification of 28 different components.
 The primary constituents were found to be trans-anethole (68.53%) and estragole (10.42%) [19].
 All fennel seed extracts were distinguished by a high phenolic content, notably including quinic acid, 4-O-caffeoylquinic acid, p-coumaric acid, and 4-O-caffeoylquinic acid [31].
 The total phenolic content increased progressively from the leaves to the florets, peaking at 58,012 mg/kg of dry matter (DM) in the early florets, before steadily declining in the fruit [23].
 Petroselinic and oleic acids were identified as the predominant fatty acids in fennel, comprising 75.0% to 82.8%, while linoleic acid accounted for 10.8% to 16.2% [46].
 Fennel is known to contain several key phytochemicals, with phenols, phenolic glycosides, and volatile aroma compounds like trans-anethole, estragole, and fenchone being the primary constituents [50].
-Fennel seeds fixed oil physiochemical values are listed in Table 03 [60] and Table 4.
-Have information of Quantitative analysis of phenolic compounds in Raw Fennel Seeds [10]
+Fennel seeds fixed oil physiochemical values are listed in Table 3 [60] and Table 4.
+Have information of the Quantitative analysis of phenolic compounds in Raw Fennel Seeds [10]

 Table 1.
 Different species of Fennel